Network Management Disclosure

 III.
 COMMERCIAL TERMS

 Dedicated Internet Access is provided pursuant to customer specific agreements.
 As such, there are no standardized prices for this offering, and the price will vary depending on your particular needs.
 Current subscribers can find pricing information concerning their service on their monthly bill or by contacting a customer service representative.
-Prospective customers can obtain pricing information for Time Warner Cable’s Dedicated Internet Access offering by contacting a customer sales representative or visiting business.timewarnercable.com.
+Prospective customers can obtain pricing information for Spectrum’s Dedicated Internet Access offering by contacting a customer sales representative or visiting business.timewarnercable.com.

 C. Redress Options